-Seven OU III seep locations are included in the monitoring program (Figure 31).
+Seven OU III seep locations are included in the monitoring program (Figure 30).
 The Mann-Kendall analysis indicates an increasing uranium concentration trend at Seep 6.
-The April 2023 uranium concentration at Seep 6 was $2540 \mu g/L$.
-The source of the Seep 6 uranium is believed to be tailings-contaminated soil used in a municipal water utility corridor that contains sanitary sewer and secondary water lines (DOE 2009b).
-Seeps 1 and 2 had not been sampled since 2014 because they have been dry, but both were flowing in October 2022 and were sampled.
-Although uranium concentrations at Seeps 1 and 2 historically have exceeded the surface water remediation goal, the October 2022 results were below the uranium concentration goal at both seeps.
+The April 2024 uranium concentration at Seep 6 was 3570 μg/L. The source of the Seep 6 uranium is believed to be tailings-contaminated soil used in a municipal water utility corridor that contains sanitary sewer and secondary water lines (DOE 2009b).
+Seep 1 and Seep 2 have typically been dry since 2014, and they were last sampled in October 2022.
+Although uranium concentrations at Seep 1 and Seep 2 historically have exceeded the surface water remediation goal, the October 2022 results were below the uranium concentration goal at both seeps.
 Seep 5 has been dry since 2013.
-W3-03, W3-04, Seep 2, and Seep 3 have statistically decreasing uranium concentration trends by Mann-Kendall analysis, whereas Seep 1 has no statistically identifiable trend.
-The most recent uranium concentration measurements at Seep 3, Seep 5, W3-03, and W3-04 were below the State of Utah surface water uranium standard of 44 $\mu g/L$ (Figure 31).
+Locations W3-03, W3-04, Seep 2, and Seep 3 have statistically decreasing uranium concentration trends by Mann-Kendall analysis, whereas Seep 1 has no statistically identifiable trend.
+The most recent uranium concentration measurements at locations W3-03, W3-04, Seep 3, and Seep 5 were below the State of Utah surface water uranium standard of 44 μg/L (Figure 30).

-Figure 30.
+Figure 29.
 OU III Surface Water Uranium Concentration Trends

-Figure 31.
+Figure 30.
 OU III Seep Uranium Concentration Trends